JY251/LeetCode_Hardware/26/REAME.md

 # Variables
 `nums`: 32 length array.
 Each element in the array is 32 bit.
 `modified_nums`: 32 length array.
 Each element in the array is 32 bit.

+# Status Quo
+- Not tested
+- Paralelization to reduce the clock number